ckan/ckan/doc/maintaining/configuration.rst

 options may be introduced, while other options has no longer any effect.
 In order to keep track of all valid config options, CKAN uses config declarations.

-CKAN itself declares all the config options that are used throught the code base.
+CKAN itself declares all the config options that are used throught the codebase.
 At any momement one can get full list of declared config options, validate current configuration against the declaration, or check, which config options from CKAN config file are undeclared(and, probably, has no effect).